Frequently Asked Questions

 – >Expand All / >Collapse All

-Please contact our Occupancy Department at 919-735-4226 ext.
-134 or 135 to check the status of your application.
+Once your application is submitted in Rent Café and approved you will be able to log back into Rent Café at any time to check the status of your application.
+If you have questions about your application please contact our Occupancy Department at firstname.lastname@example.org or 919-735-4226 ext.
+1134 or 1135.
 Leave a message with your contact information if no one is available and your call will be returned.

 One year.
-You may be contacted after six months to update your information.
+You may be contacted after six months to update your information and remain on the waiting list.

 The minimum age for a Head of Household is 18 years old unless emancipation papers are provided.